devapss/udemy-ansible-assignment/README.md

 ### Infrastructure

 I chose AWS Cloud Platform as I found it easiest to get started.
-I created a temporary account to get a $300 credit and utilized it as development environment.
+I created a temporary account to get a free tier credit and utilized it as development environment.

 ### Development Environment